-Having content such as FAQ’s on support pages are useful.
-It allows customers not needing to contact support, since their solution will already be available!
+Having content such as FAQs on the support page is useful.
+Customers wouldn't need to contact customer support since their solution will already be available!
 However, there is a balance...

 The solution is to use a minimal design on your support page that highlights the key Q&A for the majority.
 After that, you could install a search engine to display related blog posts and community forums to create a constantly increasing database of answers.